PaddlePaddle/PaddleClas/docs/en/PULC/PULC_code_exists_en.md

-# PULC classification model of whether or not there are AD codes
+# PULC Classification Model of Containing or Uncontaining AD Code

 ------